GonzaloHirsch/jwt-nodejs-security/README.md

         const user = getUser(id);
         const updatedUser = updateUser(id, username || user.username, role || user.role);

-        // NOTE: We will only get here if all new user information.
+        // NOTE: We will only get here if all new user information
         // is valid and the user was updated.
         // Send an HTTP "No Content" response. res.status(204).type('json').send(updatedUser);